Skip to Content

 Cracked Plug Insulator

 Self-explanatory too.
-The insulator is the white ceramic material of the plug’s body, and as said earlier, plugs are at risk of being damaged by bumping into obstacles.
+The insulator is the white ceramic material in the plug’s body, and, as mentioned earlier, plugs are at risk of damage from bumping into obstacles.
 If the insulator breaks or cracks, the plug stops working.

 Common Spark Plug Wire Faults

-A spark plug wire has a few particular problems that affect them, depending on a few variables, like how and where they’re stored.
+A spark plug wire has a few specific problems that depend on variables like how and where it’s stored.

 The common faults I see again and again include: